 A CLERGYMAN from Friern Barnet says the Church of England “needs to be a broker for conversation” between anti-capitalist protesters and the City of London Corporation.

-The Church of England has come under scrutiny over its handling of the Occupy London protest group, which has been campaigning against the financial system outside St Paul's Cathedral for more than a fortnight.
+The Church of England has come under scrutiny over its handling of the Occupy London protest group, which has been campaigning against the financial system outside St Paul's Cathedral for more than

 As the anti-capitalist protesters set up camp, pitching up tents and refusing to move, St Paul’s closed its doors to the public for the first time since World War Two.